 I’m not (not! not! not!) trying to excuse service providers for making mistakes or screwing up.
-Every fiber of their corporate being should be working to prevent security-related errors and mitigate the impact when they happen.
+Every fiber of their corporate being should work to prevent security-related errors and mitigate the impacts when they occur.

-But the reality you and I have to deal with is that ultimately, service providers are staffed by humans, and humans make mistakes.
+But the reality we have to accept is that ultimately, service providers are staffed by humans, and humans make mistakes.
 Saying mistakes should never happen is unrealistic.